overture-stack/genomic-data-playground/README.md

 make start-maestro-services
 ```

-To start the elasticsearch, maestro, and arranger services, and index the already existent files in song as well as the newly published, simply run the following command:
+To start the elasticsearch, maestro, and arranger services, and index the already existent files in song, simply run the following command:

 ```bash
 make start-maestro-services-and-indexing